samuelmarkson/salsify/README.md

 * Gunicorn - I used this lightweight server at my old job, and I knew that it was fairly easy to set up.

 #### How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?
-* I worked on this for a total of about 4 1/2 - 5 hours.
-Plus it took me another 1 1/2 hours to complete this questionaire.
+* I worked on this for a total of about 4 1/2 - 5 1/2 hours.
+  * 30 minutes conceptualizing how I wanted the line searching algorithm to work
+  * 30 minutes setting up the Flask server, database, getting all of libraries downloaded
+  * 2 1/2 hours of iterative design on my algorithm idea
+  * 30 minutes of testing different edge cases
+  * 1 hour of setting up gunicorn, writing the shell scripts
+  * 30 minutes of cleaning up the code, removing logging statements
+* Plus it took me another 1 1/2 hours to complete this questionaire.
 * The biggest hurdle I had was since I was mostly using a Windows machine for devlopment, the newlines also had carriage returns.
 So my byte numbers kept being off, and this took me a while to track down the source of the issue.
-Once I figured it out, I just made sure to read the file in byte mode, which doesn't care about the line endings at all.
+Once I figured it out, I just made sure to read the file in byte mode, which doesn't care about the type line endings at all.
 * If I had unlimted time to spend on this, I would work on these things, in order
   1. Do a lot of speed tests with different chunk sizes to determine the optimal size for reading efficiency
   2. Try and think of a better way to store the data to cut down on the amount of scrolling line-by-line that has to be done.
 The database table solution is using a b-tree though, and then we are switching to a linear search when the it becomes easy.
 I guess we could store every line and its byte offset in the database, but that feels very close to just copying all of the data, which I was asked not to do.